 I’m forgetting what it meant to be me.
 He didn’t even know it was my first time.
 He didn’t even care about me.
 This isn’t what I wanted.
 As soon as it was over, I felt my heart sink.
 I can still smell him on me.
 His cologne intoxicates my whole being.

 I knew in that moment that I had disrespected myself.
-But this theme of disrespect of myself in this manner continued.
-This periodic promiscuous alternative life lead me into a situation riddled with domestic abuse and rape.
+But this theme of disrespect of myself continued.
+Eventually it lead me to a relationship riddled with domestic abuse and rape.
 This was the day I hit rock bottom.
 Only with the help of friend and family that loved and respected me more than I did myself was I able to escape the situation alive.
 This is my biggest hurdle.
 I am currently still learning how to fully pick myself back up.

 Learn from me: love yourself, respect yourself, protect yourself.